ShlokRamteke/image_uploader/README.md

 - Modern and responsive UI

 ## Architecture
-The application is built using React and Node.js, with MangoDB as the database for storing user data and images.
+The application is built using React and Node.js, with MongoDB as the database for storing user data and images.
 It employs Axios for handling HTTP requests, `react-bootstrap` for UI components, and the `multer` library for handling image uploads.

 ### Client-Side (React)
 - `App.js`: Main entry point for the React application, handling routing and rendering components.